MKLab-ITI/pygrank/documentation/citations.md

 ## Automated Algorithm Citations

-The `NodeRanking.cite()` method can be used obtain automatically-generated descriptions of algorithms, including publication citations.
+The `NodeRanking.cite()` method can be used to automatically generate descriptions of algorithms, including publication citations.
 Reference names correspond to the list of publication bibtex entries presented in the rest of the document.